Arinaymaybhaskar/WeatherAPI/README.md

 # Weather Api

-Weather App for Glaztower Round 1 task.
 This project uses OpenweatherAPI and Places Autocomplete API by google.
 It has been deployed on vercel.

 ## Demo